pBouillon/git_tutorials/methods/commit_rules.md

 To solve this, I suggest to **put a little tag in front of each commit message** .
 My favorite way to use it is with emojis: it is pretty understandable by anyone and only use one character on the 50 recommended.
-Moreover, each team could use its own emoji list.
+Moreover, each team can build and use its own custom emoji list.

 This is also a good way to go back to a specific moment (were you looking for documentation ?
 Bug fixing ? etc.)

-If you want a ready-to-use list, I suggest you to check [my emoji list](https://github.com/pBouillon/git_tutorials/blob/master/methods/emoji_commit_list.md) which is limited to 10 emojis to avoid confusion among the team.
+If you want a ready-to-use list, I suggest you to [check my emoji list](https://github.com/pBouillon/git_tutorials/blob/master/methods/emoji_commit_list.md) which is limited to 10 emojis to avoid confusion among the team.

 ```text